ominuce/ominuce.github.io/content/post/terrainvagues/index.md

 +++

 <!--more-->
-###### Terrain Vagues, *Lucile Thierry, 3D, 2016*
+###### terrain vagues, *Lucile Thierry, 3D, 2016*

-*Terrain Vagues* is an *in situ* piece that never was.
+*terrain vagues* is an *in situ* piece that never was.
 In a room, a garden, or a waste ground, *Terrain Vagues* offers the experience of walking on a concrete sea of melted buildings.
 The piece should never be built for ecological reasons.
 A piece that deeply addresses issues of material waste and ecology should not be made from such materials.

-![terrainvagues][2]
+![terrain vagues][2]
-###### Terrain Vagues, *Lucile Thierry, 3D, 2016*
+###### terrain vagues, *Lucile Thierry, 3D, 2016*
 [2]: terrainvaguedetoure.png